 - Your instructor may allow for the use of a calculator or an external website during your test.
 If these tools are permitted during testing, your instructor will provide details.

-- If you are using a computer at a public library or other location where you do not have installation rights to the computer, you may not be able to download the required software.
+- You must be an administrator of the computer to install Respondus.
+If you are not using your own computer you may not be able to download the required software.

 Download and Install Respondus LockDown Browser